andreasawenlof/pp1-final/README.md

 ### Code Used

-I've gotten inspired from the love-runnin project but wrote all the code myself.
+I've gotten inspired from the love-running project but wrote all the code myself.
 Also used Kera's readme-template to make a readme that i adjusted to fit my project.

 ### Content